General

 Integrated Pest Management (IPM)

 UC advocates using a process called Integrated Pest Management (IPM) for dealing with all kinds of garden pests.
-The process provides a balanced approach between managing pests and caring for the environment and starts with identifying which pests ...
+The process provides a balanced approach between managing pests and caring for the environment.
+It starts with identifying which pests ...

 Tropical milkweed